What is included in the placement expenses?

 Spending money at weekends: £15 – £25

 This will cover: Beach guesthouse, for 2 sharing: approx £5 each per night.
-Western meal at a restaurant: £2.
-(You can find cheaper or much more expensive food if you wish!)
-The A/C Highway Bus from the SLV base to the beach: £2.
+Western food is a bit pricier £5 per person (You can find cheaper or much more expensive food if you wish!)
+The A/C Highway Bus from the SLV base to the beach: £2.50.

 Why pay to volunteer abroad?

-The way we see it you’re not actually paying to volunteer as the money goes towards paying for food, accommodation, around the clock support from our Sri Lankan team and the training and support we provide, as well as the chance to share the experience with a group of volunteers.
+The way we see it, you’re not actually paying to volunteer, as the money goes towards food, accommodation, around the clock support from our Sri Lankan and national team, plus all the training and support.
+Going away with a team also affords you the chance to share the experience with a group of volunteers.